 There are also PC based tools available, some of which are very good.
-But to buy professional quality equipment – well, for a test set like this one, by Prism Sound, we are up at more than 5000 UK pounds.
+But to buy professional quality equipment - well, for a test set like this one, by Prism Sound, we are up at more than 5000 UK pounds.
 The brand leader in audio test is Audio Precision, but even an old second hand set typically sells for thousands on eBay.
-(Update – since this page was written I did manage to find an Audio Precision Portable One Plus at a fair price.)
+(Though I did manage to find an Audio Precision Portable One Plus at a fair price - see below.)

 At the very minimum, you need these basic things to start doing basic audio test: